bmatsuo/go-simplepass/README.md

 About
 =====

-Go-simplepass provides a common interface for salted password hashing.
+Simplepass provides a common interface for salted password hashing.

 Installation
 ============